sdubadzelau/junior-java-training-course/docs/14-spring-mvc.md

       1. Handled by `DispetcherServlet`
       2. Delegates to HandlerExceptionResolver beans
       3. What does exception handling mean in an application?
          1. Spring MVC provides exception handling for your web application to make sure you are sending your own exception page instead of the server-generated exception to the user.
       4. Wy is it needed?
          1. It is more convenient to see well formatted understandable message than Stacktrace
       5. Types
          1. `ExceptionHandlerExceptionResolver` - define exception handler methods in controllers
-         2. `SimpleMAppingExceptionResolver` - map each exception class with an error page
+         2. `SimpleMappingExceptionResolver` - map each exception class with an error page
          3. `DefaultHandlerExceptionResolver` - default which maps exceptions to error code
          4. `ResponseStatusExceptionResolver` - resolves custom exception using status code defined in `@ResponseStatus`
       6. Create custom error page